-- STEP 1 Click Administration > System Settings. - STEP 2 View or modify the system settings. - System Description-Displays a description of the device. - System Location-Enter the physical location of the device. - System Contact-Enter the name of a contact person.

-- Host Name-Select the host name of this device.
+STEP 1 Click Administration > System Settings.

+STEP 2 View or modify the system settings.

+- System Description-Displays a description of the device. - System Location-Enter the location where the device is physically located. - System Contact-Enter the name of a contact person. - Host Name-Select the host name of this device.
 This is used in the prompt of CLI commands: - Use Default-The default hostname (System Name) of these switches is: switch123456, where 123456 represents the last three bytes of the device MAC address in hex format. - User Defined-Enter the hostname.
 Use only letters, digits, and hyphens.
 Host names cannot begin or end with a hyphen.
-No other symbols, punctuation characters, or blank spaces are permitted (as specified in RFC1033, 1034, 1035). - Custom Banner Settings-The following banners can be set: - Login Banner-Enter text to display on the Login page before login.
-Click Preview to view the results. - Welcome Banner-Enter text to display on the Login page after login.
-Click Preview to view the results.
+No other symbols, punctuation characters, or blank spaces are permitted (as specified in RFC1033, 1034, 1035). - System Mode-Select the system mode of this device.